Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Rotational and trans-rotational symmetries: examples

 In this section we will discuss several examples of hyperk\"ahler metrics with trans-rotational symmetry and investigate in detail the associated structures.
-The first few cases are all going to be of toric type.
-The last example\,---\,that of the hyperk\"ahler constructions of Gaiotto, Moore and Neitzke\,---\,will not, however, involve any toric symmetries at all.
+The first few ones are all going to be of extended Gibbons-Hawking type.
+In contrast, the last example\,---\,that of the hyperk\"ahler constructions of Gaiotto, Moore and Neitzke\,---\,will not involve any continuous Killing symmetries at all.